 The above species of Aquilaria are spread across much of Asia; from the Indian Subcontinent to the Islands of Indonesia and Philippines.

 Due to unethical logging and the greedy exploits of mankind natural wild Oudh is in danger of extinction.
 More Oudh has been illegally poached in the last 10 years than the past 100 years and what was once available in reasonable supply with fair prices is difficult to come by and often sold at extortionate and ridiculous prices.

 Today Oudh is found on the market in many forms, origins and qualities.
-Ranging from logs and pulverised dust to incense sticks and oils.
-Unlike other fragrant woods and materials the scent of Oudh cannot be replicated chemically - a piece of Oudh is like a hidden jewel.
-It does not express evident blooms of fragrance before burning or distillation but when gently heated, placed on a whitened coal or distilled in a traditional artisanal manner its secrets unravel enlightening the beholder with its many intricacies of olfactory bliss...
+Ranging from logs, chips to pulverised dust to incense sticks and oils.
+Unlike other fragrant woods and materials the scent of Oudh cannot be replicated chemically – a piece of Oudh is like a hidden jewel.
+It does not express evident blooms of fragrance before burning or distillation but when gently heated, placed on a whitened coal or distilled by traditional artisan its secrets unravel enlightening the beholder with its many intricacies of olfactory bliss…

 No two pieces of Oudh can be the same in fragrance.
-The scent of Oudh is affected by a multitude of factors; from the age of the tree and resin to the location of the tree, the soil type and environment to the amount of sunlight and moisture received all leaving their own imprint on the final scent.
+A multitude of factors affects the scent of Oudh; from the age of the tree and resin to the location of the tree, the soil type and environment to the amount of sunlight and moisture received all leaving their own imprint on the final scent.
 It doesn’t stop there, when applying the Oudh Oil or burning the wood, the weather, your body and surroundings all have an impact on the fragrance experienced.
-This living element that allows the Oudh to alter its behaviour so dynamically and metamorphose is what makes this beautiful fragrance to be known as the “Scent of Life”
+This living element that allows the Oudh to alter its behaviour so dynamically and metamorphose is what makes this beautiful fragrance to be known as the “Scent of Life”.